cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ```

-Now you should see blocks producing and validating.
+You will see blocks producing and validating.
 Open a new terminal and check the balances:

 ```bash
 $ ./simd query bank balances $(./simd keys show b9lab -a)